TUESDAY 30 MAY

 In this interactive workshop Dennis Funk retunes our ears and sharpens our senses to listen more closely to the world around us.
 Through games(!), exercises and activities you’ll find ways to make more visceral and authentic sounding nonfiction audio.
 Assisted by Georgia Walker.

-10:15OPEKPARALLEL SESSIONS
+PARALLEL SESSIONS

 BREAKOUT 1: Audio & Incarceration